rstudio/rstudio-conf-2022-program/data-quality/levelling-github-to-automate-powerful.md

 talk_id: 22168
 talk_slug: levelling-github-to-automate-powerful
 talk_type: regular
+talk_tags: [process, production, programming]
 session_slug: data-quality
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Levelling Up With GitHub: How To Automate Powerful Open Source Data Projects For Free
+talk_title: "Levelling Up With GitHub: How To Automate Powerful Open Source Data Projects For Free"
 # A short version of the title, suitable for small displays
 talk_title_short: Levelling Up With GitHub
 # A link to your talk's materials, when ready